I Love Yoo

 I Love Yoo is an American webtoon series written and illustrated by Quimchee.
 Set in South Korea, it began serialization on WEBTOON (Naver Webtoon) in July 2017.
-Initially advertized as a romance, the series has evolved into a drama and psychological thriller, exploring themes of family, social class, and abuse.
+Initially advertised as a romance, the series has evolved into a drama and psychological thriller, exploring themes of family, social class, and abuse.

 Synopsis

 The story follows Shin-Ae Yoo, a high school student with a difficult past who has become jaded by relationships and prefers an unsocial, loveless existence.
 Her quiet life takes an unexpected turn when she accidentally spills her drink on a stranger.
-This incident leads her to become entangled with the wealthy and influential Hirahara brothers, Kousuke and Nolan (Yeong-Gi) Hirahara, whose conflicting personalities and complex family dynamics bring both chaos and significant changes to Shin-Ae's life.
+This incident leads her to become entangled with the wealthy and influential Hirahara brothers, Kousuke and Yeong-Gi ("Nol") Hirahara, whose conflicting personalities and complex family dynamics bring both chaos and significant changes to Shin-Ae's life.

 As the narrative progresses, what initially appears to be a typical romance webtoon shifts into a broader drama, delving into themes of abuse, classism, trauma, and the intricacies of human relationships.
 The series is noted for its character development, with protagonists and side characters evolving in complex ways that challenge initial perceptions.